Interview with Nick Pendergrast: Vegan Ice Hockey player

 Written by Leigh-Chantelle

 Created Thursday, 14 February 2013

-Nick Pendergast has been vegan and also played ice hockey competitively for many years.
-He has represented the Western Australian ice-hockey team and has also played ice-hockey at the top level in Western Australia.
-He is currently writing his PhD thesis on human/non-human relations and the animal advocacy movement, teaching Sociology and Anthropology at Curtin University, co-hosting the podcast Progressive Podcast Australia and volunteering with Animal Rights Advocates (ARA), including assisting with the website Vegan Perth.
+Nick Pendergast has been vegan also played ice hockey competitively for many years.
+He has represented the Western Australian ice-hockey team and currently plays ice-hockey at the top level in Western Australia.
+He has completed his PhD thesis on human/non-human relations and the animal advocacy movement, teaches Sociology and Anthropology at Curtin University, co-hosts the podcast Progressive Podcast Australia and volunteering with Animal Rights Advocates (ARA), assisting with the website Vegan Perth.